mdtraj/mdtraj/docs/new_to_python.rst

     `Lessons from the Software Carpentry <http://software-carpentry.org/lessons.html>`_
         The Software Carpentry is a non-profit organization whose members teach researchers basic software skills.
 All their teaching material is online and freely available.
 They might be hosting a workshop near you too!

+Getting help:

     `MDTraj Discussion Forums <http://discourse.mdtraj.org/>`_
         You can ask questions in our discussion forums.
 It is generally quite